plexsystems/plexsystems.github.io/content/posts/container-structure-test.md

 This cycle of adding commands into the Dockerfile, building the image, running the container, and exploring the structure of the container would need to continue until we met all of the requirements.

-While this process will allow us to satisfy all of the requirements, much of the verification was manual.
+While this process will allow us to satisfy all of the requirements, much of the verification is manual.
 Besides, when the requirements change, as they tend to do, it can be incredibly challenging to have confidence that we didn't inadvertently break anything else by introducing a change.

 ## A better way forward with Container Structure Test